dewf/opendl/README.md

 A minimal Core Foundation implementation is baked-in for Windows and Linux, since these are required for many of the Quartz/CoreText calls.

 Instructions for building the demo will be coming soon, but in the meantime, check out the `examples/apidemo/build` subdirs for your platform.
 Regardless of your platform / build location, the `_democontent` subdir must be present relative to your current-working-directory when running the demo.
+And don't forget to `git submodule init` / `git submodule update` !

 Once running the demo, the number keys 1-8 switch pages.